Tales-bit/Tales-bit/README.md

 ## Hi there 👋

-My name is Tales, I'm currently creating projects on Neps Academy 😄
+My name is Tales, I'm currently creating projects on Neps Academy and learning how to program 😄

 <!--
 **Tales-bit/Tales-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.